 SF: You have already published two large volumes of Lamdre translations: Taking the Result as the Path (Wisdom, 2006), consisting of 11 texts by various great masters, and Treasury of Esoteric Instructions, by Lama Dampa Sonam Gyaltsen (Snow Lion, 2011).
 These two books contain more than 1,200 pages.
 How do the writings of Ngorchen Könchog Lhundrup relate to this corpus of work?

-Taking the Result as the Path contains translations of VirÅ«pa’s Vajra Lines, one of Sachen Kunga Nyingpo’s (1092–1158) eleven commentaries on that text, and a group of works from the Tsarpa transmission that present the special teachings of the Lamdre Lobshe, mostly written by Tsarchen Losal Gyatso’s (1502–66) great disciple Jamyang Khyentse Wangchuk (1524–68).
+CS: Taking the Result as the Path contains translations of VirÅ«pa’s Vajra Lines, one of Sachen Kunga Nyingpo’s (1092–1158) eleven commentaries on that text, and a group of works from the Tsarpa transmission that present the special teachings of the Lamdre Lobshe, mostly written by Tsarchen Losal Gyatso’s (1502–66) great disciple Jamyang Khyentse Wangchuk (1524–68).
 Two of Khyentse’s works focus specifically on the Three Appearances and the Three Continua, as do those of Könchog Lhundrup that I’m now translating.
 Khyentse’s works are briefer, with fewer quotations from canonical texts and earlier writings of the Lamdre tradition, and present special details of practice from the teachings of his master, Tsarchen.
 Könchog Lhundrup’s writings on the same subjects are much longer and contain a great number of quotations from scriptural sources and earlier Lamdre texts.
 Lama Dampa Sönam Gyaltsen’s (1312–75) Treasury of Esoteric Instructions is an extensive word-for-word commentary on VirÅ«pa’s Vajra Lines.
-I translated this work at the suggestion of H.H. the 41
+I translated this work at the suggestion of H.H. the 41st Sakya Trizin, who considers it to be the clearest explanation of VirÅ«pa’s basic text.
+Since the teachings of the Three Appearances and the Three Continua were originally presented in VirÅ«pa’s lines, they are also explained in Lama Dampa’s commentary.

 SF: It’s clear that the works of Ngorchen Könchog Lhundrup would be of great benefit to any Lamdre practitioner.
 Which works in Taking the Result as the Path would be most useful to read first?

-I would suggest first reading Khyentse Wangchuk’s Expansion of the Great Secret Doctrine, which is filled with stories of the lives of the great masters of the Lamdre tradition, and also the following work, Blazing of a Hundred Brilliant Blessings, by Kunga Palden and Loter Wangpo (1847–1914).
+CS: I would suggest first reading Khyentse Wangchuk’s Expansion of the Great Secret Doctrine, which is filled with stories of the lives of the great masters of the Lamdre tradition, and also the following work, Blazing of a Hundred Brilliant Blessings, by Kunga Palden and Loter Wangpo (1847–1914).
 This second text is a supplement to Khyentse’s work, providing stories of Lamdre masters up into the late nineteenth century.
 I have always been greatly inspired by reading these works.
 Stories of the lineage masters (and the longer biographies that have not yet been translated) are of crucial importance, as often emphasized to me by Dezhung Rinpoche (1906–87) and Chogye Trichen Rinpoche (1919–2007).

 SF: You have studied with some of the great lamas of our times.
 What is some valuable off-the-cuff (and-off-the-page) advice they have given that would be helpful to Western Dharma practitioners?

-The first thing that comes to mind is, again, the importance of stories, autobiographies, and biographies of the people who have practiced and gained realization of the Lamdre teachings in the past.
+CS: The first thing that comes to mind is, again, the importance of stories, autobiographies, and biographies of the people who have practiced and gained realization of the Lamdre teachings in the past.
 These show us the way by actual example.
 Of course, the most important thing is to really spend time with great masters in person today, but this is often not possible for most people.
 Reflecting on the lives of past masters is a wonderful source of inspiration.
 Dezhung Rinpoche noted that the preliminary practices are even more profound than the advanced tantric practices, because the deepest changes in a person’s perspective on life come from absorbing the initial teachings on the unsatisfactory nature of worldly existence, the indisputable truth of impermanence, and the certainty of death.
 Chogye Rinpoche used to mention how Westerners often asked him for instructions on emptiness and the nature of mind, but he did not think these were the best place to start.
 More important, in his view, was the need to understand the nature of seemingly external appearances, and to gain confidence that what appears to us, or is perceived by us, is fully determined by our own states of mind.
 Only after that can instructions on emptiness and the nature of mind really make a difference.
 Dezhung Rinpoche also emphasized that he found it necessary to carefully read Dharma texts at least ten times before he began to really understand them.
 That is certainly not how people read books these days!

 SF: On behalf of Dharma practitioners in general, and Lamdre students in particular, I’d like to thank you and wish you Buddha Speed in completing your current work; these two volumes seem destined to become standards.

-I feel very honored and lucky to be able to work on these translations.
+CS: I feel very honored and lucky to be able to work on these translations.
 And I’m grateful to Sapan Fund for your kind and generous help.